cc-archive/api/docs/readme_dev.rst

   Returns an XML document describing the available license classes.
 A license class is a "family" of licenses.
-Current classes are standard (basic CC licenses), publicdomain, and recombo (the Sampling licenses).
+Current classes are standard (basic CC licenses), publicdomain, zero (CC0 waiver), and recombo (the Sampling licenses).
   Classes may be added at any time in the future without breaking 1.0 compatibility.